fpereiro/proof/notes.md

 g1   (1m+1s); (1m)
 ```

+We can group these functions into families:

+1. find leftmost
+2. erase
+3. print at the end
+4. copy
+5. copy and replace
+6. copy and erase
+7. other finding functions

 ## Summary of all functions

-- 3arg f: 1) if there's a 3arg in the tape, find the leftmost 3arg and -> 1arg; 2) otherwise, go to the leftmost third consecutive blank and -> 2arg.
+- 3arg f: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find the leftmost 3arg and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
-- 3arg e: 1) if there's a 3arg in the tape, find the leftmost 3arg, delete it and -> 1arg; 2) otherwise, go to the leftmost third consecutive blank and -> 2arg.
+- 3arg e: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find the leftmost 3arg, delete it and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
-- 2arg e: 1) delete all 3args between the leftmost and the first two consecutive blanks; 2) go to the leftmost third consecutive blank and -> 2arg.
+- 2arg e: 1) delete all the 2args between the schwas and the first two consecutive blanks, then go to the square after the two consecutive blanks and -> 1arg.
-- 1arg e: clear all E squares from left to right until finding the first blank E square.
+- 1arg e: delete all E squares between the schwas and the first empty F square, then stay on the first empty F square -> 1arg.

 - 2arg pe: find the first two blanks in a row, go one to the right, print 2arg and -> 1arg.
    - go to left schwa
    - go to 1arg
 - 3arg pe2: find the first two blanks in a row, go one to the right, print 2arg, go leftmost, find the first two blanks in a row, go one further, print 3arg, then -> 1arg.

+pe only prints on F squares? perhaps it's not two blanks, but actually always on the F square?

 p131